dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 Looking at others' solutions, it's nice to see zevv's use of NPeg, and HugoGranstrom's `input.split("\n\n")` to separate the passports.

+### Day 5: Binary Boarding ###

+A little too easy, but a nice break for a snowy weekend day.
+I did the text to binary conversion in the editor, and used `parseutils.parseBin` to get the seat IDs.
+In part two Nim intsets came in handy.
+I couldn't help but thing it would have been more elegant to start with a full set and remove seats seeing what's left, but the brute force approach was easy and fast.

 ---

 ## Stats